anjali0madaan/FlipkartCartBot/replit.md

 - Environment variables properly configured (SESSION_SECRET, DATABASE_URL)
 - All API endpoints responding correctly (/api/sessions, /api/config, etc.)
 - Frontend JavaScript control panel loading and initializing successfully

+### Chrome WebDriver Configuration Fix
+- **CRITICAL FIX**: Resolved "user data directory already in use" errors that prevented automation from running
+- Updated Chrome WebDriver initialization to use fresh temporary profiles for each session
+- Added comprehensive Chrome options optimized specifically for the Replit cloud environment:
+  - Proper sandboxing and security options for cloud execution
+  - Memory optimization and background process management
+  - Remote debugging support for troubleshooting
+- Chrome WebDriver now initializes successfully and Flipkart automation is fully functional
+- All Selenium-based automation features are now working properly in the Replit environment